magnolia-cms/map-with-pins-magnolia/README.md

 ## Advanced usage

-This component allow you to choose any image as background and then unlimited number of pins / markers / pointers, so it can be used not only for map, but for anything where you need point things in X and Y axis.
-E.g graphs with points, etc. Pin image is in webresources folder so you can easily replace with any image your use case requires.
+This component allow you to choose any image as a background and then unlimited number of pins / markers / pointers, so it can be used not only for map, but for anything where you need point things in X and Y axis.
+E.g graphs with points, etc. Pin image exists in `webresources/img/pin-white.svg` so you can easily replace with any image for your use case.

+## Tips

+This component is using Jquery and Jquery-ui libraries.
+By default they are loaded in component ftl, but we suggest to move them to hrml > head of your page for better functionality or to avoid a collision with other Jquery libraries in your project.

 ## License